barrass.dev

 tools/idevicediagnostics restart

-I thought it improtant to document the compiling process and the process of extracting the disk images from Xcode.
+I thought it important to document the compiling process and the process of extracting the disk images from Xcode.
 Neither of these things were explained to me, but through a combination of research and intuition I was able to master libimobiledevice.
-Both for my own sake and for anyone else trying to do the same in the future, I hope this post will be useful to you.
+Both for my own sake and for anyone else trying to do the same in the future, I hope this post will be useful.